My name is Anja Bolbjerg and I’m a passionate skier.

 I was strong and I really wanted this.
-And I was great at pushing my limits and loved.
-In the name of progress, I would ignore the pains and aches that inevitably occurred along the way and keep moving forward.
-Until one day.
+And I was great at pushing my limits and loved the challenge – even when I was scared.
+In the name of progress, I would ignore the pains and aches that inevitably occurred along the way – physical as emotional – and keep moving forward.
+Until one day…

 I was in Mont Tremblant at the first world cup after the Christmas break.
-I had just won my first world cup before Christmas and I had conquered the yellow bib (leader of the world cup).
+I was wearing the yellow leader bib and I had just won my first world cup before Christmas.
 With one month to go to the 1998 Olympics I was now one of the favorites to win the Olympic gold medal.That would make me the first Danish athlete in history to have ever taken a medal at the Winter Olympic Games.I was really excited and ready to give it everything.
 My back was not feeling great, but I tried to ignore that.
 I felt like I had more important things to concentrate on.
 It wasn’t time for a break, I thought.
 I had to keep at it.

 Well, that was an expensive mistake of inexperience!
 Going on Christmas break leading the world cup, I for sure didn’t want to just sunbathe in the glory of my accomplishments.
 My coach and I had decided to work even harder – I wanted this medal and so did he.
 So I trained even harder.
-That recipe had seemed to work till then and had helped me catch up with my competition even though I had started the sport late in life and wasn’t from a country with skiing traditions.
+That recipe had seemed to work till then and had helped me catch up with my competition.
 I hurt my back in training a little.
 But like bullies not sensing the danger, we just kept pushing it…

 This freezing cold January day in Mont Tremblant, the moguls were icy and hard like concrete and I just couldn’t stay warm.
 I sure had received all the warnings, yet I didn’t see it coming.
 All of a sudden my body told me in the most explicit manner: I have had enough!
 My body now told me in a way that I couldn’t ignore anymore by getting stuck so I simply couldn’t move!
 Discs in the lower back were bulging out and touching the nerve.

-I did get ready to stand up and ski on pain killers for the Olympics – but my reflexes were rusty after one month of complete inactivity – besides training in the pool.
-I didn’t recover so well from a small mistake et the very bottom but I placed 13 which was somewhat of an achievement under the circumstances.
-I was so disappointed with the whole thing though.
-I had believed in it.
-I took the rest of the season of to recover but over the summer the bulging disc herniated with a sneeze!
-And there I was, immobilized again.
+I took the rest of the season off to recover but over the summer the bulging disc herniated with a sneeze!
+And there I was, imobilized again.
 I was prescribed ten visits to a local physio.
-Like that was going to help me down icy moguls again…!
+As if that was going to help me be able to ski down icy moguls again…!

 You probably think – well how smart are you?
 Everyone knows that the body needs rest and that you have to listen to the alarms and act on the red flags!
 Yes, I know too – and I even knew then.
 But what I didn’t know was the connection between events.
 I didn’t understand that I was in a high risk group for this injury.
 Nor what I could have done to prevent it from happening.
-My approach to training was focused on gaining strength – not on injury prevention.
-But with the repetitive movements and little traumas here and there that were never properly assessed, muscular imbalances had developed in many significant places.
-I didn’t have a conditioning coach who understood moguls skiing.
+My approach to training was focused on gaining absolute strength – not on injury prevention.
+But with the repetitive movements and little traumas here and there, that were never properly assessed, muscular imbalances had developed in many significant places.
+That was the proce of not having a conditioning coach who understood moguls skiing.

-(In Denmark skiing was more associated with “after skiing” than with sports and we had never had any athletes aspiring to win medals).
+(In Denmark skiing is more associated with “after skiing” than with sports and we had never had any athletes aspiring to win medals, so there wasn’t much help to get as a skier).
 I struggled with back pain for a full year after this, making it impossible to get a good flow in the training.
 It was really frustrating.
 I managed to get a 7th place at 1999 World Championships – helped by the warm weather and very soft snow, but I couldn’t reach the top level from before the injury.

 After this I decided with my coach, that enough was enough.
 I had to find some people who could help me with this, who understood the demands of the sport.
 I also decided that I needed to know and understand for myself why my back didn’t get better.